akmalovaa/erase_image_metadata/README.md

 # Erase image metadata

-.exe file for windows deletes all metadata from images in the current directory
+.exe file for windows

+Deletes all metadata from images in the current directory